-- 1. Professor or instructor
+- 1. Professor or instruc or

-- 2. Department chairperson
+- 2. Depar ment chairperson

 - 3. Academic dean of appropriate college or school (final appeal)

-Please note that this process does not apply to decisions regarding academic integrity infractions.
+Please note that this process does not apply to decisions regarding academic integrity infrac ions

-For more information, see Complaints and Grievances (p.
-8).
+For more information, see Complaints and Grievances (p 8).